Helping your pets weather the storm: Pet safety tips for severe weather - NewsBreak

 Thunder, rain, and high winds are scary enough for anyone caught in the middle, but for a house pet severe weather can cause an all-out panic.

 Dr. Janice Price, owner and operator of Windmill Animal Hospital in Abilene, told BigCountryHomepage that, as a pet owner herself, “many dogs are sensitive to when the wind starts blowing.
-Others can hear the thunder off in the distance before we can.”Abilene Gives: Hawley Wildlife Rehab Center educates & rehabilitates
+Others can hear the thunder off in the distance before we can.”How to protect your dog from parvo

 Dr. Price explained how pets learn how to recognize what they are afraid of.